education programs

 - Help participants take care of their entire family — especially themselves

-- What you will gain: mental health diagnoses
+- Mental health diagnoses

-- treatment options
+- Introductions to medications and treatment options

-- how to access and advocate for mental health services
+- How to access and advocate for mental health services

 NAMI Peer-to-Peer is a safe, confidential space.
-The course provides an opportunity for mutual support and growth.
+The class provides an opportunity for mutual support and growth.
 Experience compassion and understanding from people who relate to your experiences.
 This is a place to learn more about recovery in an accepting environment.

 NAMI Peer-to-Peer helps you: